-Tanaz Dhondy, Costin Roe Consulting design engineer, is speaking on the topic of resilient infrastructure for climate change at the World Engineers Convention in Melbourne, 22-24 November 2019.
-A PhD candidate at the University of Wollongong, Tanaz will be presenting a research paper titled: ‘Use of sea sand seawater concrete for efficient and sustainable building practices’.
+Tanaz Dhondy, Costin Roe Consulting design engineer, spoke on the topic of resilient infrastructure for climate change at the World Engineers Convention in Melbourne, 22-24 November 2019.
+A PhD candidate at the University of Wollongong, Tanaz presented a research paper titled: ‘Use of sea sand seawater concrete for efficient and sustainable building practices’.

-The World Engineers Convention (WEC2019), held at the Melbourne Convention and Exhibition Centre, is themed ‘Engineering a Sustainable World: The next 100 years’.
+The World Engineers Convention (WEC2019), held at the Melbourne Convention and Exhibition Centre, was themed ‘Engineering a Sustainable World: The next 100 years’.

-“It’s an honour to be orally presenting a paper at the World Engineers Convention and I feel proud to represent both the University of Wollongong and Costin Roe Consulting at this prestigious event,” said Tanaz in accepting the invitation to speak within the ‘Innovation‘ stream at WEC2019.
+“It was an honour to orally present a paper at the World Engineers Convention and I feel proud to represent both the University of Wollongong and Costin Roe Consulting.
+Thanks to Engineers Australia for hosting a spectacular event,” said Tanaz following her talk within the ‘Innovation‘ stream at WEC2019.

 The paper by Tanaz Dondy, Alex Remennikov, and Neaz Sheikh is titled ‘Use of sea sand seawater concrete for efficient and sustainable building practices’ and subtitled ‘Resilient infrastructure for climate change’.